TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 ![Get ready for some Data!](/img/posts/misc/dsp/data.jpg){.w-75}
 {.center}

 When processing data of any form, we are concerned with the data’s quality.
-Higher quality data corresponds to a better user experience but also higher memory and computing requirements.
+Higher quality data may lead to a more thorough analysis and better user experience, but also demand higher memory and computing requirements.

 With audio, we are concerned with two dimensions of quality: sampling (time) and quantisation (bitdepth).